 Homoelectric: What Pleasures Lie Within

-Promo for HomoElectric, Manchester’s iconic club night for “homos, heteros, lesbos and don’t knows.”
+Experimental, immersive clip made for HomoElectric, Manchester’s iconic club night for “homos, heteros, lesbos and don’t knows.”

 A Place to be Myself

 Collaboration with We Need More Than This To Live, run by Queer Up North festival, bringing lesbian-identified asylum seekers together to share and create stories of experience.
-This film emerged after six theatre/ art/ music and storytelling workshops.
+This film emerged from six theatre/ art/ music and storytelling workshops.